 What defines a democracy?
 Is it more than just calling an election every few years?
-For 35 years now, Sweden has had an ‘Almedalen Week’ – an event where representatives from every political party get together to debate social issues.
+Since the early 1980s, Sweden has had an 'Almedalen Week' – an event where representatives from every political party get together to debate social issues.

 Legal notice |